C4theBomb/csmb-housewars/README.md

 4. Install all the required packages using `pip install -r requirements.txt`.
 5. Run migrations and create a development sqlite3 database using `python manage.py migrate`.
 6. Server should be available to run.
 You can activate the server using `python manage.py runserver`.
 The site will be accessible using the [default url](http://localhost:8000).

+## Defining .env
+The `.env` file is used to secure data and keep it from entering a cloud, open-acccess environment.
+Because of this, you will need to define a `.env` file yourself.
+The parameters that you will need are:
+- SECRET_KEY - This will contain the server key of your django local server.
+It can be generated using the command `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`.
+- DATABASE_USERNAME - This will be the username of your production database.
+- DATABASE_PASSWORD - This will be the password of your production database.
+- DATABASE_HOST - This will be IPv4/IPv6 address of your production database.
+- DATABASE_NAME - This will be the name of your production database.

 ## Contributing
 As an open-source school repository we welcome all contributors willing to help make our website better.